dhh1128/codecraft.co/the-8th-characteristic.md

 [...] macro scales, in ways that software barely begins to contemplate.
 In fact, homeostasis is one of life’s 8 key characteristics.
 I find it interesting that in many cases, life achieves this balance using feedback loops that [...]

 ---

-Adios to &#8220;computer programming&#8221; | Codecraft (2013-04-05 09:34:28)

-[...] is just as interconnected.
-Individual chunks of code depend on one another being alive, can poison one another’s environment, must respect the constraints implied by one [...]

----